b0ink/csgo-chaos-mod/README.md

 If set to `-1.0`, `Chaos_Effects.cfg` durations will be used.\
 Set to `0.0` for infinite duration.

+## Currently supported maps with working spawns
+<sub>Spawns defined in [Chaos_Locations.cfg](/configs/Chaos_Locations.cfg) are used for teleporting players and spawning props.
+Running Chaos on an unsupported map will mean various effects will not run.</sub>
+- Dust 2
+- Mirage
+- Inferno
+- Nuke
+- Vertigo
+- Ancient
+- Overpass
+- Train
+- Cache
+- Cobblestone
+- Office
+- Agency
+- Italy
+- Assault

+### Known issues:
+- Certain resolutions (mostly widescreens, and in my case 2560x1080) cut off the HUD overlay on the right side of the screen, this means the announcement texts and bar timer might not look correct, lowering your resolution should fix this.
+	- It is also recommended to **restart** CS:GO after adjusting your resolution, otherwise the HUD may appear much larger than it should be.
+<p></p>

 ---
 Project started around the 8th of Septermber, 2021.